trustbuilder-ai/trustbuilder-ai-homepage/docs/one_pager.md

 Existing red team tools can be leveraged to do a first pass evaluation of a prompt.

 Mindset shift - we feel that disclosure should be considered differently.
 Existing red teaming solutions are intended to safeguard against first-order, shallow attacks.
-They don't take into account longer context windows. **Review the summoning the demon paper that might contradict previous statement.**
+They don't take into account longer context windows. **Note: See [6] for contrasting perspectives on red teaming approaches.**

 Further many existing approaches do not leverage MCP to its full extent today.